dmenne/breathtestcore/README.md

 For an easy installation, use the Docker image [dmenne/breathtestshiny](https://hub.docker.com/r/dmenne/breathtestshiny)

-You can run the [web app
-online](https://apps.menne-biomed.de/breathtestshiny/).
-No data are stored, but you can download all results and a series of tests for studies.

 ## Usage example

 This example is from the documentation of function